paypal/sdk-core-dotnet/README.md

 *   If you decide to remove the library, NuGet removes files and reverses whatever changes it made in your project so that no clutter is left.

-NuGet � Installing NuGet in Visual Studio 2012 and 2010
+NuGet ?
+Installing NuGet in Visual Studio 2012 and 2010
 -------------------------------------------------------
-NuGet � Installing NuGet in Visual Studio 2012 and 2010:
+NuGet ?
+Installing NuGet in Visual Studio 2012 and 2010:
-Go to Menu �> Tools
+Go to Menu ?> Tools

-Select Extensions and Updates� (Extension Manager... in Visual Studio 2010)
+Select Extensions and Updates?
+(Extension Manager... in Visual Studio 2010)

 Enter NuGet in the search box and click Online (Online Gallery in Visual Studio 2010)

-Let it Retrieve information�
+Let it Retrieve information?

 Select the retrieved NuGet Package Manager, and click Download

-Let it Download�
+Let it Download?

 Click Install on the VSIX (Visual Studio Extension in Visual Studio 2010) Installer NuGet Package Manager

-Let it do Installing�
+Let it do Installing?

 Click Close

 Click Restart Now

-Go to Menu �> Tools, select Options�
+Go to Menu ?> Tools, select Options?

 Verify the following on the Options pop-up
-Click Package Manager �> Package Sources
+Click Package Manager ?> Package Sources
 Available package sources:
 Check box (checked) NuGet official package source https://nuget.org/api/v2/